isomerpages/sndgo-corp/_community/Opportunities & Help for the Community.md

 Skills mastery is more than just the right paper qualifications; it is a constant endeavour towards outstanding excellence through knowledge, application and experience.

 Head over to the [SkillsFuture website ](https://www.skillsfuture.gov.sg/) to check out the available programmes.

+## Tech Able

+[Tech Able](https://enablingvillage.sg/assistive-technologies-at-the-enabling-village/), an initiative by SG Enable and [SPD](https://www.spd.org.sg/about-us/), is an integrated assistive technology space at the Enabling Village.
+It features a technology exhibition for persons with disabilities and provides them with assistive device assessment services.
+Persons with disabilities can find out about devices that will help them in their employment or daily activities.

 ## Tech Connect